 Travel to the Fort Peck and Fort Belknap Indian Reservations and learn about the societies who have been a part of this region for thousands of years.
 The town of Poplar is a center for tribal activities, including the Poplar Indian Days, where everyone is welcome to celebrate and observe native traditions and culture.

 More dinosaurs have been discovered in Montana than any other state, and Missouri River Country has some of the rarest archaeological remains in the world.
-Discover ancient fossils like the full size T-Rex, housed at the Fort Peck Interpretive Center and Museum.
+Discover ancient fossils like the life-sized model of Pecks Rex, housed at the Fort Peck Interpretive Center and Museum.
 Swing by the Garfield County Museum in Jordan, or the Great Plains Dinosaur Museum and Phillips County Museum in Malta, to learn about these prehistoric creatures and the land they once called home.

 There’s more room to discover, learn and roam in Montana’s Missouri River Country.
 Visit our website to plan an unforgettable adventure.